Home Services Contact Info

 Never place your own rules within the ‘wordpress’ block

-The Wordpress block is the bit that starts with # BEGIN wordpress and ends with # END wordpress.
+The WordPress block is the bit that starts with # BEGIN wordpress and ends with # END wordpress.
 My mistake was to place my rules within this block (after the rewirteEngine On line).
 This seemed the sensible thing to do – after all rewrite rules must come after rewirteEngine On, and my understanding was not to repeat this command.

-How Wordpress rewrites .htaccess files
+How WordPress rewrites .htaccess files

-When Wordpress rewrites the .htaccess file it does so by first checking that the file is writeable, then exploding the file using the # BEGIN and # END strings.
+When WordPress rewrites the .htaccess file it does so by first checking that the file is writeable, then exploding the file using the # BEGIN and # END strings.
 Anything outside of those markers should be left intact after WP rewrites the file.

 In my case I had to add a new block with a second rewirteEngine On so that Apache wouldn’t break (although I don’t think this is strictly the correct way to write the file).
 Here’s what my new revised .htaccess file looks like: